 I’m sure you’ve heard of shopping tips.
 I know you may have listed your own invaluable steps to do when shopping for deals and bargains.
 But Black Friday is the Olympics and World Cup of all shopping days.
-You need to prepare for it and you need to have energy, stamina and wit to survive the ultimate shopping day of the year.
+You need to prepare for it and you need to have energy, stamina, and wit to survive the ultimate shopping day of the year.

 What is Black Friday Again?

 In a previous article, I wrote what Black Friday is all about.
 It’s the ultimate sale day and it is the official start of the Christmas shopping season.
-In the US it is a shopping holiday right after Thanksgiving, In the UK it is day that has been seen before as the day of parties where the police decided to deploy more EMS so it’s like a “black” operations for them.
-The name stuck Black Friday because it is also where businesses go out of the “red” or no money into the “black” or where they make profit.
+In the US it is a shopping holiday right after Thanksgiving, In the UK it is the day that has been seen before as the day of parties where the police decided to deploy more EMS so it’s like a “black” operations for them.
+The name stuck Black Friday because it is also where businesses go out of the “red” or no money into the “black” or where they make a profit.

 Around the world, Black Friday is gaining traction because of websites like Amazon whose massive sales on this day are available almost anywhere in the world.
-You can buy stuff you normally could not afford like game consoles, pricey mobile phones, super TV sets, cute clothes, gifts for everyone on your Christmas list and even dozens and dozens of diapers.
+You can buy the stuff you normally could not afford like game consoles, pricey mobile phones, super TV sets, cute clothes, gifts for everyone on your Christmas list, and even dozens and dozens of diapers.

 Black Friday is the ULTIMATE SHOPPERS dream come to life.
 BUT YOU CAN’T BE UNPREPARED FOR THIS DAY.
 When you go to stores on Black Friday you have to be prepared.

 Since Black Friday is the godfather of all sales, you need a lot of energy for it.
 If you plan to party and have drunk the night before, then you must be prepared to go to the stores exhausted and hangover.
 On the other hand, if you are a lucky bloke who does not need to celebrate Thanksgiving (because you are in the UK) you can sleep early the night before to have the energy you need.